belle2/display/docs/source/developer/installation.rst

 Installation
 ============

-For developers, to set up the local system, please follow the steps below.
+For developers, to set up the local environment, please follow the steps below.

 1. **Install Node.js** on your system.
 You can download the latest version of Node.js from the `official website`_.